botanicalcoding/ChatGPT-Career-Navigator/README.md

 ## <u>**Installation and Usage**</u>

-To use this website, simply navigate to the live site at [insert link here].
+To use this website, simply <a href= "https://botanicalcoding.github.io/ChatGPT-Career-Navigator/" title="live site">Click Here</a> to navigate to the live site.
 There is no installation required.

 ## <u>**Credits**</u>